-In order to survive 2019 and get timely payments, DME providers will have to primarily focus on error-free coding.
+In order to survive 2019 and get timely payments, DME billing service providers will have to primarily focus on error-free coding.
 DME coding intricacies are deep rooted in HCPCS (Healthcare Common Procedure Coding System) Level II codes and policies by Medicare.
 Providers will have to hire DME coders who are experts at assigning the right HCPCS Level II codes for timely and error-free billing.
 They will have to have a good understanding of Medicare policies related to DME.
 Even the physicians will have to get a good understanding of their vital role in getting reimbursed for rendered services.

 Focus on providing the right documentation